Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Transaction API.md

         * F = <*implementation defined*> This value should allow the caller to identify these error conditions:
             * An I/O, network, or database error that is unrelated to the parameters passed by the caller.
 * ``` broadcast ``` \
   Validates, encodes and broadcasts this transaction to the Blockchain.
+The transaction must be proven prior to broadcasting.
     * *Parameters* \
     *None*
     * *Returns* \